urvin-compliance/caracal/README.md

 First, the library consumes all programmer instructions and organizes several collections of data models that capture those instructions.
 These collections are ordered and nested exactly as the instructions we given.
 Each model contains all the data required to render it and is responsible for declaring itself valid or invalid.

 *Note: Some instructions create more than one model.
-For example, the `img` method both appends both an `ImageModel` to the main contents collection and determines whether or not a new `RelationshipModel` should be added to the relationships collection.*
+For example, the `img` method both appends an `ImageModel` to the main contents collection and determines whether or not a new `RelationshipModel` should be added to the relationships collection.*

 Only after all the programmer instructions have been parsed does the document attempt to render the data to XML.
 This strategy gives the rendering process a tremendous amount of flexibility in the rare cases where renderers combine data from more than one collection.